Skip to content

 Where to Order

 Death certificates in California are issued by the California Department of Public Health, Vital Records.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit California Department of Public Health, Vital Records